seeddisperser/standard-toolkit/packages/design-system/src/documentation/contribution.md

 ## Contribution Guidelines

-C2DS is expected to continue evolving as requirements and capabilities change.
+The design system is expected to continue evolving as requirements and capabilities change.
 Changes and MRs are welcome and appreciated, as are suggestions and engagement in defining the roadmap.
-This guide will also evolve as more contributors take ownership and invest back into C2DS, so please feel free to be your naturally opinionated self as we build this foundation together, and don't hestitate to point out opportunities for optimization or improvement.
+This guide will also evolve as more contributors take ownership and invest back into the design system, so please feel free to be your naturally opinionated self as we build this foundation together, and don't hestitate to point out opportunities for optimization or improvement.

 ### When to contribute

-If a component is being used in multiple locations and you are faced with the choice of copying or referencing that component, consider abstraction and build out of a C2DS component instead.
+If a component is being used in multiple locations and you are faced with the choice of copying or referencing that component, consider abstraction and build out of a design system component instead.
 It is very likely that other engineers will face that same choice in the future.

 Additionally, while feature planning and execution are underway, if a component or set of components need to be built that might be be applicable across multiple applications or features, that could also be a good candidate.
 If there is no time or runway to invest in abstraction and build, consider adding the component to the roadmap for a future build out.